Your Brain In Love: Dopamine, Oxytocin, And More

 Online therapy can address negative emotions and increase your understanding of love

-For some people, understanding the biology of emotions, including amygdala activity and the role of the frontal cortex, can be helpful.
+For some people, understanding the biology of emotions—such as the role of amygdala activity or the frontal cortex—can be helpful.
 However, knowing which love neurotransmitters and hormones like oxytocin and vasopressin play a role in love isn’t always enough.
 In many cases, you’ll need professional assistance in order to solve the challenges that may come with the initial phase of love and long-term relationships.

-Speaking with a licensed therapist online, either individually or with romantic partners, can be very helpful for this.
-Many therapists have extensive knowledge of the physiology of love and the reward system, and online therapy may provide valuable insights and advice to help you tackle problems and employ healthy coping skills.
+Speaking with a licensed therapist, either individually or with romantic partners, can be very helpful.
+Many therapists have extensive knowledge of the physiology of love and the reward system, and therapy may provide valuable insights and advice to help you tackle romantic problems and employ healthy coping skills.

 Research suggests that online therapy can help address relationship challenges and may be as effective (or more effective) as in-person therapy.
 A 2020 study revealed that couples found online therapy to directly benefit their relationships, despite their initial doubts about the potential efficacy of working with a couples therapist online.
 Additional studies have proven the efficacy of online therapy for individuals as well.